Do I Need One Hearing Aid or Two Hearing Aids?

 Hearing aids can also prevent further deterioration in the ear.
 By wearing hearing aids in both sides, further damage cannot be done.
 Also, when one ear is able to hear better than the other, it tends to overcompensate and the hearing can become weaker on one side.
 Hearing aids in both ears allow for evenness across both ears.

-Benefits of One Hearing Aid
+Benefits of Buying Only One Hearing Aid

 Cost is also a major factor in determining which hearing aid is right for you, so the idea of halving the price is tempting for many.
 However, this is not a decision to be made by you.
 After extensive testing, it is your doctor or audiologist who can give you the best options.